 This island looks like just a big clump of rocks, but there’s more snorkeling to be done here, and it’s also a great spot to get some drone shots.

-The distance to the island is 1 mile (1.5 km) if you start from Shark Bay, or less than 1/2 mile if you start from Sai Daeng Beach.
+The distance to the island is only about 1.5 kilometers (1 mile) if you start from Shark Bay, or less than a kilometer if you start from Sai Daeng Beach.

 How To Get To Shark Bay